28 - 0 - 0

 BECOMING A PAY-PER-VIEW STAR

-Having established himself as one of the game's biggest ticket sellers, it was time for Davis to take the next and become it's next pay-per-view king.
+Having established himself as one of the game's biggest ticket sellers, it was time for Davis to take the next step and become it's next pay-per-view king.
 It's a mantle that was left behind by his promoter, Floyd Mayweather.
 And while Davis had the skill and will to carry that torch, he'd have to beat dangerous four-division world champion Leo Santa Cruz in order to get there.

-The fight was set for Saturday, October 31 at the Alamodome in San Antonio, Texas, headlining a SHOWTIME pay-per-view.
+The fight was set for Saturday, October 31 at the Alamodome in San Antonio, Texas, headlining a PBC on SHOWTIME pay-per-view.
 It was an epic back and forth, each fighter giving as good as they got for the better part of six rounds.
 But what looked to be the Fight of the Year instead turned into the KO of the Year as, with seconds remaining in the sixth, Davis knocked Santa Cruz out with a single left uppercut.
 No count was needed.
 Official time was 2:23 of the sixth.

 Davis immediately began trending on social media as celebrities from Lebron James to "Magic" Johnson reacted to the knockout.